lbryio/lbry.com/content/faq/how-to-change-email.md

 ## Android
 *(Exact steps may differ slightly)*
-*before proceeding, please make sure to backup your wallet if there are funds in it*
+*Before proceeding, please make sure to backup your wallet if there are funds in it*
-1. Goto phone settings
+1. Go to phone settings
-1. Select Apps/Apllications
+1. Select Apps/Applications
 1. Scroll till you find LBRY Browser
-1. Click on it and select storage
+1. Click on it and select storage.
+Click `Clear data`.
-1. Clear data-> after go back abd launch the app, it should ask for your email and type in the new email id.
+1. Launch the LBRY app.
+It should ask for your new email.